-The Meaning of Life: What does it tell us about the meaning of life when we can now say that for the first time in the known history of biology, we are witnessing the evolution of human
+The Meaning of Life: What does it tell us about the meaning of life when we can now say that for the first time in the known history of biology, we are witnessing the evolution of human beings with a concern not only for the suffering and dying of their own kind, but also for the suffering and dying of all living things? -Paul D. MacLean

-What do we live for if it is not to make life less difficult for each other? -George Eliot

-Grownups have a concern for the wellbeing of all living things and the earth.
+What do we live for if it is not to make life less difficult for each other? -George Eliot Grownups have a concern for the wellbeing of all living things and the earth.

 What we "live for" defines our nature.
-It may be inferred from Paul MacLean's quotation above that the evolution of Human beings is ongoing.
+It may be inferred from Paul MacLean's quotation above that the evolution of human beings is ongoing.
 The George Eliot quotation is a statement of the actualized Grownup mind.
-In the meantime, afflictions to the human brain hinder the development of our fully conscious Human minds.
+In the meantime, afflictions to the human brain hinder the development of our fully conscious human minds.
 Of all species, Homo sapiens seems most required to help each other become what we are naturally meant to be: helpful friends.